-You might be asking – why should I still struggle with a 4-year BSN program if an Associate Degree is so much easier and convenient to obtain?
+You might be asking: why should I struggle with a 4-year BSN program if an Associate Degree is so much easier and convenient to obtain?
 Depending on your career goals and financial needs, you may not have to.
-An ADN is a bit of a catch-22, but it can still be used effectively, either as a means of jumpstarting your nursing career or a stepping stone to higher education and a better-paid job.
+An ADN is a bit of a catch-22, but it can still be used effectively, either as a means of jumpstarting your nursing career or a stepping stone to higher education and a better paying job.

 What can an Associate Degree do for you?